Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

 He is pointing out allegorically what the interviewers are doing.

 He knows that no matter where he puts the blood they are going to want him to move it, so he puts blood on all the floors but still does not put the bloody wall downstairs.
-He does not understand what the bloody wall implies i.e., somebody finished off the wounded victim, so he cannot work it into his story.
+He does not understand what the bloody wall implies i.e., somebody finished off the wounded victim in the basement, so he cannot work it into his story.

 The hair, skin and clothes were wet when the body was found, 30+ hours after he had left.
 There was also a large plastic waste bin and a bloody plastic bag near the body.
 His attempt at explaining why the body was washed contradicts many pieces of evidence, but at this point everybody knows the confession is being videotaped and there is no chance of salvaging it, making it believable.
 Much worse, if the child was alive long after he had gone to his uncle’s, the initial search would have been scrutinized, which would have been catastrophic for the FBI and police.
 The only option the FBI and police have at this point is to hide the confession.
 This is understandable, of course.
 The FBI agents and police don’t want to have to take responsibility for the child not having been found.
 Inexcusable, though, is the defense lawyers and judges cooperating in hiding the confession details from the public.